C2SM/container/icon-exclaim/README.md

-# ICON-EXCLAIM Containerization:  a path for Continuous Integration and portable high-performance simulations in the future
+# ICON-EXCLAIM Containerization:  a path for Continuous Integration and portable high-performance ICON simulations

 ICON-EXCLAIM is based on a public release of the ICOsahedral Non-hydrostatic (ICON) model for climate simulations and numerical weather prediction.
 It is being rewritten in the EXCLAIM project to use a workflow written in Python (as opposed to Fortran currently) calling components (or "granules"